judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-03-08-ouro-preto-brazil-travel-guide.markdown

 ---
 title:			Ouro Preto Brazil is the heart of Brazil, Revolution, and an economic explosion
 date:			2017-03-08 15:06:37 Z
-categories:		Brazil
-tags:			brazil
+categories:		brazil
-  - historic sites
-  - travel tips
+tags:			brazil, historic sites, travel tips
 author:			judsonlmoore
 excerpt:		Ouro Preto Brazil is the best preserved colonial city in South America.
 Today, it is a treasure of riches, architecture and revolutionary history.
 layout:			post
 image:			../assets/images/